RPGroup-PBoC/mscl_survival/doc/section_1_abstract.md

 quantitative video microscopy to measure the abundance of a single species of MS channel in single cells followed by their survival after a large osmotic shock.
-We observe total death of the population with less than 100 channels per cell and determine that approximately 500 - 700 are needed for 80% survival.
+We observe total death of the population with less than 100 channels per cell and determine that approximately 500 - 700 channels are needed for 80% survival.
 The number of channels we find to confer nearly full survival is consistent with the counts of the number of channels in wild type cells in several earlier studies.
 These results prompt further studies dissecting the